Lesson 3 of 7 - grow a pro-grief family

 • Make our home a safe place for our family members and others to grieve well;

 These statements form our family policy on how we want to mourn our broken bonds.
-Using this policy is important to each of us, because incomplete grief can make people stressed, unhappy, or even sick.
+Using this policy is important to each of us, because incomplete grief can make people stressed, unhappy, or sick.

 colorbar.gif (1095 bytes)

-Notice how you feel and where your thoughts go.
-Reflect for a moment on what the (probably unspoken) policy about grieving was in your childhood and ancestors' homes.
-Compare it to this one.
 Reflect further on what the mourning beliefs and practices are in your present home, and in key relatives' homes.
 What do you think might happen if your family adults took the time to evolve and live by a "pro-grief" policy like this one?

 I caution you against using this sample grief policy as it stands.
 Your policy will best evolve through many family talks, meditations, and several drafts.
 Perhaps outside counsel would add value.
 Allow your policy to grow and emerge as your family develops.